SlapOS/slapos/documentation/source/rest.rst

 to use token based authentication (after obtaining proper token).

-Client application HAVE TO use ``"Authorization"`` header, even if OAuth-2 allows other ways (like hvaing token in GET parameter or as form one).
+Client application HAVE TO use ``"Authorization"`` header, even if OAuth-2 allows other ways (like having token in GET parameter or as form one).
 They were not implemented as begin fragile from security point of view.

 Example of using Bearer token::